 Retinal vasculopathy with cerebral leukoencephalopathy and systemic manifestations

-RVCL-S was described by Stam and colleagues in 2016 to encompass several previously described conditions 1,2, including cerebroretinal vasculopathy (CRV), hereditary vascular retinopathy (HVR), hereditary systemic angiopathy (HAS), hereditary endotheliopathy, retinopathy, nephropathy and stroke (HERNS), and retinal vasculopathy with cerebral leukodystrophy (RVCL) 3-6.
+RVCL-S encompasses several previously described conditions 1,2, including cerebroretinal vasculopathy (CRV), hereditary vascular retinopathy (HVR), hereditary systemic angiopathy (HAS), hereditary endotheliopathy, retinopathy, nephropathy and stroke (HERNS), and retinal vasculopathy with cerebral leukodystrophy (RVCL) 3-6.

 Symptoms generally manifest between ages 30 and 50 1,2, and the most commonly reported clinical features helpfully appear in the condition's name:

-- retinal features: retinal haemorrhages and cotton wool spots may be seen on fundoscopy in the early stages before neovascularisation and visual impairment 1-6
+- retinal features: retinal hemorrhages and cotton wool spots may be seen on fundoscopy in the early stages before neovascularization and visual impairment 1-6

 - CNS features: most commonly focal neurological deficits, but cognitive impairment and psychiatric disease are also common, and seizures and migraine with or without aura may also uncommonly occur 1,2,4-6